Anderson University Ethos Statement

 When the forerunner of Anderson University was brought into being by the Church of God Reformation Movement in 1917, it was on the assumption that it would be good for the church to sponsor formal education in order to serve the church and the world.
 The educational vision of the Anderson campus expanded quickly, from a narrow curricular focus in 1917, limited to furthering the particular knowledge and skills needed for enhancing the Christian ministries of a select group of individuals to a full liberal arts program.
 The church affirmed this vision in 1934 when the General Assembly re-ratified John Morrison’s presidency.
 While a liberal arts education has been a part of our heritage ever since, we have always supported the professional and pre-professional needs of those who have attended.

-Today, we are in both a legal and a covenantal relationship with the church.
-Legally, the General Assembly of the church must ratify a president once the board has identified the person, and the president must be re-ratified every five years.
-Likewise, members of the Board of Trustees must be ratified by the General Assembly.
+Today, we are in a covenantal relationship with the church.
+The General Assembly of the Church of God ratifies a president once the board has identified the person, and the president is re-ratified every five years.
+Likewise, members of the Board of Trustees are ratified by the General Assembly.
 More informally, we have freely entered into a signed covenantal relationship in which we and the church pledge mutual support.

 Not only have we been founded by and continue to be related to the Church of God, we have also been sustained by the church in several ways.
 Church of God pastors and laity have been educated here and continue to encourage students to study here.
 Congregations have supported us directly and through Church of God Ministries and church matching scholarships.
 Individuals in the church have given sacrificially.
 All of these expressions of support have come because people have believed in our mission and have believed that we have been conscientious in our efforts to live the mission.